plaid/account-funding-tutorial/README.md

 ### Let's try it all out!

 At this point, you should have a fully functioning app with account funding.
-Run `make start` in the **pattern-af-tutorial/** directory.
+(If it's been more than one hour since you've created your initial Dwolla access token, you will need to go back to the [Dwolla site](https://dashboard-sandbox.dwolla.com/applications-legacy) and create another token to enter on the .env file) Run `make start` in the **pattern-af-tutorial/** directory.
 When the app is ready, navigate to http://localhost:3002.
 Create a user (be sure to check "Verify Identity Mode"), link a bank account, and initiate a transfer.

 After completing the transfer, navigate to the [Customers section of your Dwolla sandbox account](https://dashboard-sandbox.dwolla.com/customers).
 This page of your account shows all of the users for whom you have created a funding source with Dwolla (i.e., users you created when using the Pattern app).
 In the [Transactions section of your account](https://dashboard-sandbox.dwolla.com/transactions), you'll see a list of all transactions into your account.
 If you are able to verify the transfers you've initiated via Pattern on these pages, then you've successfully built account funding!
 Congrats!

+### Troublshooting

+If you are getting an error when trying to link an account make sure you check the following:

+1. Refresh your Dwolla access token.
+Dwolla access tokens are only valid for one hour.
+Therefore you may have to reutrn to the [Dwolla site](https://dashboard-sandbox.dwolla.com/applications-legacy) and click on the "Create Token" button again in order to create a new access token.

+2. Make sure that you have properly entered your PLAID_CLIENT_ID and either PLAID_SECRET_DEVELOPMENT or PLAID_SECRET_SANDBOX into the .env file.

+3. Make sure you have entered the proper name and email identity into the create user form after clicking "Verify Identity Mode."
+You can copy and paste the information into the input boxes ("Alberta Charleson" and "accountholder0@example.com").

 ### Next steps